-So, to summarize, sorry no calls.
+So, to summarize my "sorry no calls".
 It's not you — it's me.
 I know you're probably not trying to sell me something.
 You're probably really good at having a normal phone conversation (like most people), so you think I'm exaggerating how I feel.
 Trust me, I'm not.

 Please accept my apologies for having this strange eccentricity.

 And, a word of thanks to my friends, family and colleagues.
 They've learned to accept this weakness of mine and don't take it to heart.
 I'm also thankful for the modest success I've had so far whereby I can design my life and circumstances around my pecularities.